"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 His father ran a small bar.
 His mother was a nurse.
 They didn't have money, but they had something that would shape Jason's entire psychology: an ethos centered on grinding.

 "Witnessing daily patrons, he picked up the nuances of negotiation, storytelling, and the art of the deal," one biographer noted.
-The bar was Jason's first classroom in reading people, a skill that Type 3s develop into a superpower.
+The bar was Jason's first classroom in reading people — a skill he'd spend the next forty years sharpening into something that looks effortless.

 He graduated from Xaverian High School in 1988 and earned a B.A. in psychology from Fordham University.
 Not Stanford.
 Not Harvard.
 A working-class kid from Brooklyn clawing his way into rooms that didn't expect him.